ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Implementation Notes

-Table 1 summarizes many of the actions needed to complete an Attestation system, with links to relevant documents.
+{{Component-Status}} summarizes many of the actions needed to complete an Attestation system, with links to relevant documents.
 While documents are controlled by several standards organizations, the implied actions required for implementation are all the responsibility of the manufacturer of the device, unless otherwise noted.
+It should be noted that, while the YANG model is RECOMMENDED for attestation, this table identifies an optional SNMP MIB as well, {{Attest-MIB}}.

 ~~~~
 +------------------------------------------------------------------+